-Applications are due July 1, 2020.
-Registration is subject to availability after July 1, 2020.
-A $25 nonrefundable deposit is required for all participants, and registration is considered complete once that deposit is received by the Department.
-(School district administrative approval is required for all participants).
+A $25 nonrefundable deposit is required for all participants, and registration is considered complete once that deposit is received by the department.

 Schools may reserve spots for NTI by submitting an application that indicates the content and grade level the new teacher will be teaching.
 A $25 nonrefundable deposit is required to save a spot.

-Are you, or do you know of, an experienced Career and Technical Education (CTE) teacher who would like to assist as a teacher leader for NTI 2020?
-This is a five-day commitment from July 25-July 29.
+Are you, or do you know of, an experienced Career and Technical Education (CTE) teacher who would like to assist as a teacher leader for NTI 2022?
+This is a five-day commitment.
 A stipend is paid for teacher leaders and expenses are reimbursed at the state rate.
-Teacher leaders work with a cohort of 5-7 new teachers throughout NTI by facilitating table conversations and offering their assistance.
+Teacher leaders work with a cohort of 5-7 new teachers throughout NTI by facilitating training and assistance with both in-person and virtual participants.
 Training and materials are provided.
 Interested CTE teachers should complete the application by April 15th at https://modese.wufoo.com/forms/z1ml45ug1p67bu5/.
 Teachers who have been retired for more than 3 years are not eligible to serve as a teacher leader.

 - TCTW 2017-18 School Summary Reports